janus-idp/backstage-showcase/showcase-docs/getting-started.md

 To turn on the telemetry feature, you must enable the `analytics-provider-segment` plugin either using the Helm Chart or the RHDH Operator.

+NOTE: If the `analytics-provider-segment` plugin is already present in your dynamic plugins configuration, set the value of the `plugins.disabled` parameter to `false` to enable telemetry, or `true` to enable it.

 #### Using Helm Chart

 Add the following code in your Helm configuration file: